 A certified prenatal therapist is also trained to avoid specific pressure points on the body, particularly around the ankles and wrists, that are thought to stimulate pelvic muscles.
 They will also use pregnancy-safe oils and lotions.
 The entire session is customized to address your unique needs while ensuring a safe environment for your growing baby.

-Safe Positioning and Pressure for Pregnancy
+Safe Positions and Pressure Points for Pregnancy

 Proper positioning is one of the most important parts of a safe prenatal massage.
 Lying on your stomach is off the table (literally), and after the first trimester, lying flat on your back is also avoided.
 This is because the weight of the uterus can compress a major blood vessel, reducing blood flow to you and your baby.
 Instead, the safest and most comfortable position is lying on your side.